siko1056/siko1056.github.io/_posts/2020-10-16-octave-buildbot-app.md

 A single Worker would need 50 hours for all Octave release tasks and the goal of one release per day would be out of reach.

-According to the table and footnote [1], each Buildbot Worker must provide in worst case **about 75 GB** of disk space.
+According to Table 1 and footnote [1], each Buildbot Worker must provide in worst case **about 75 GB** of disk space.

 ### Buildbot Master resources

-In contrast to the Workers, that Master only has to serve the build artifacts and coordinate the Workers which does not require much "computational power".
+In contrast to the Workers, the Master only has to serve the build artifacts and coordinate the tasks run by the Workers.
+This does not require much "computational power".

+Nevertheless,
-Nevertheless, storing all build artifacts requires **9 GB** per GNU Octave stable release.
+storing all build artifacts requires **9 GB** per GNU Octave stable release.
 Note that the Doxygen documentation is unpacked for online inspection, for example.

-The current setup of https://octave.space assigns 65 GB in total to store Octave releases.
+The current setup of <https://octave.space> assigns 65 GB in total to store Octave releases.
-This means roughly the last seven Octave releases are available and get automatically deleted once a new Octave release starts.
+This means roughly the last seven Octave releases are available and get automatically deleted once a new Octave release build starts.

 ## Open issues, if you want to jump in